UMNKimballLab/WildRiceGeneticDiversity2022/README.md

 The goal of each of these pipelines was to generate a Variant Call Format (VCF) file containing SNP data for our population to be used in further analysis.

-Principal Component Analysis (PCA) plots were generated using [PLINK](http://zzz.bwh.harvard.edu/plink/) version 1.90b6.10.
-Those files can be found [here](plink_files).

-The directory [imputation](imputation) contains scripts to impute missing genotype calls, although these were not used in the final analysis.

 The directory [pop_gen_analyses](pop_gen_analyses) contains scripts used to conduct many of the population genetic analyses for this project.

 **Genome stats:**<br>